dmacvicar/naifdb/README.md

 The starting design is the one used by [Bitcask](https://en.wikipedia.org/wiki/Bitcask (default storage engine in Riak) ([paper](https://riak.com/assets/bitcask-intro.pdf)).
 Check the original design for trade-offs.

+# Requirements

+- go 1.15 or later is required

 # Usage